 I still remember the day I was first introduced to infrastructure-as-code as a concept; that was the day “cloud” became an obsession, and everything about it started making sense.

 Suddenly, the physical infrastructure was reduced to logical constructs I could allocate just as easily as I could allocate variables in a language I mastered.
 It was singularly empowering.

 Snowflake introduces a similar paradigm shift: data-infrastructure-as-SQL.
 Where typical public cloud service providers have to use a more generic programming approach to their infrastructure management, Snowflake fully embraces its data-centric nature and makes SQL its lingua franca, bringing empowerment to data specialists.

 While it may seem like a superficial difference at first glance, it’s the most obvious of many ways in which Snowflake’s unencumbered focus allows them to dedicate their innovation to a specialized audience fully, and it’s that realization that made me see their platform for what it is: the Next Big Thing around which building a business would allow us to have the most positive impact on the industry.

 Snowflake reminds me much of Amazon Web Services.
 AWS has been around for a while, and in the last 5 to 6 years, they are finally getting real competition from Azure and GCP; however, AWS is way ahead, and most important, it is stable and reliable, something that the rapid pace of the other two can only dream.

-Snowflake is a no-brainer; 90% of use-cases use the most common skills in technology, SQL.
+Snowflake is a no-brainer; 90% of use cases use SQL, the most common skill in technology.
 High performance and ultra-fast scaling out or up.
-It is reliable, easy to use from an operational perspective, and requires the least amount of internal resources to support.
+It is reliable, easy to use from an operational perspective, and requires the least internal resources.
 As a result, it is all focused on delivering business value with a low ROI.